What is Temporal Method?

 Item wise treatment

-The conversion of different balance sheet items and non-balance sheet items under the temporal rate method for foreign currency translation includes some item wise nuances.
+The conversion of different balance sheet and non-balance sheet items under the temporal rate method for foreign currency translation includes some item-wise nuances.
 The conversion is done based on various exchange rate rules for particular items.
 Here are some of those items and the standards used for their conversion:

-- Non-monetary items: Items reported at the historical price translate by utilizing historical exchange rates that existed at the time the assets were purchased.
-Such items are inventories, fastened assets, and intangible assets, etc.
+- Non-monetary items: Items reported at the historical price translated by utilizing historical exchange rates that existed when the assets were purchased.
+Such items are inventories, fastened assets, intangible assets, etc.

-- Monetary items: Translated by the use of currency exchange rates; They include money, receivable accounts, payable accounts, long-term debt, and alternative assets or liabilities that measure in currency outside of the general rate of exchange changes.
+- Monetary items: Translated by currency exchange rates; They include money, receivable accounts, payable accounts, long-term debt, and alternative assets or liabilities that measure in currency outside of the general rate of exchange changes.

 - Issued capital stock: Translated by using the rate that existed on the date of the issuance of stock;